orchetect/swift-midi-file/Sources/SwiftMIDIFile/SwiftMIDIFile.docc/Getting-Started.md

 ## Example Project

-See the **MIDI File Editor** example project for a demonstration of reading and writing MIDI files.
+See the **MIDI File Editor** example project in the Examples folder for a demonstration of reading and writing MIDI files.